uilicious/k8s-pod-completion-reaper/README.md

 This controller uses k8 shell operator to bypass having to code in Golang and directly use shell to monitor k8 pod events and react to it.

-### Run & Test
+### Setup

 ## ENV Variables

-env:
-# Set target to a string or regex, hook will only trigger if pod's name matchs target
+Set target to a string or regex, hook will only trigger if pod's name matchs target
     - name: TARGET
       value: "termination"
-# Set debug to "true" if you just want logs when the hook triggers
+Set debug to "true" if you just want logs when the hook triggers
     - name: DEBUG
       value: "true"